HeartlessMister/Java-Learning-Projects/README.txt

 Constructor: Special method to initialize objects, constructor is called when object is created.

+Copy Constructor:  Copy constructor is used to initialize the members of a newly created object by copying the members of an already existing object.

 Inheritance: Acquires the properties from one class to other classes.

 Override:  A feature that allows a subclass or child class to provide a specific implementation of a method that is already provided